namannimmo10/Google-Summer-of-Code-with-SymPy/README.md

 # Work done:

 My main focus was to implement in SymPy, a basic Control Systems functionality from scratch.
-This can be used by Control engineers or students to solve various [control theory](https://en.wikipedia.org/wiki/Control_theory) related problems.
+This can be used by Control engineers or professors/students to solve various [control theory](https://en.wikipedia.org/wiki/Control_theory) related problems.
 Being a part of SymPy, this is purely *symbolic* in nature.
 The advantage of this package over other packages/libraries (which are great, btw!) like [harold](https://github.com/ilayn/harold) and [python-control](https://github.com/python-control/python-control) is that the solutions obtained from it are highly accurate and do not rely on numerical methods to approximate the solutions.
 The solutions obtained are in a compact form that can be used for further analysis. **Documentation** is available at [Control API](https://docs.sympy.org/dev/modules/physics/control/lti.html) and [Control Intro](https://docs.sympy.org/dev/modules/physics/control/control.html).

 PULL REQUESTS -